TorresjDev/Python-Projects/README.md

    ```bash
    git clone https://github.com/your-username/Python-Programs.git
    ```
-2. **Explore each project’s folder** for its own README and setup instructions.
+2. **Explore each project's folder** for its own README and setup instructions.

 ---